KevinAutelitano/LCA4DHC/README.md

 | ecoinvent licence | ecoinvent 3.11 EN 15804+A2 |

 ## PRINCIPAL ARCHITECTURE OF THE TOOL
+## Computational framework
+the computational structure developed for the tool in this research will be simplified when it is compared with what was explained by Beccali, Cellura, and Di Matteo (1997), Heijungs and Suh (2002), Ardente, Beccali, and Cellura (2004).
+The engine imports an emission/characterization factors matrix (Q').
+As noted, it consists of rows representing products (District Heating and Cooling components components) and elementary flows and columns representing the impact category for each process and environmental intervention.
+The matrix was then multiplied by an A' matrix to obtain the scores (per functional unit – fU, equal to 1 kWh of heating or cooling provided by the network) for the heating or cooling supplied by the network analyzed.
+Matrix A' comprises rows representing life cycle Modules and columns representing products and environmental flows (e.g., kg of steel per fU, CO₂ emission for combustion of natural gas per fU, etc.).
+Figure 3 schematizes the two matrices, A' and Q', showing the matrix h' with the scores, represented by Modules in rows and impact categories in columns.

-## ⚙️ Computational Framework
+## ⚙️ Architectural Framework

 The computational engine of **LCA4DH** has been fully implemented in **Brightway2.5**, leveraging its node–edge architecture to perform Life Cycle Assessment (LCA) of District Heating and Cooling Networks (DHCNs).
-Each **node** represents a specific process unit or component (e.g., boiler, CHP unit, heat pump, thermal storage), while **edges** define material, energy, and emission exchanges among them.
+Each **node** represents the specific module describing the life cycle of each specific energy system or infrastructure (e.g., boiler, Combined Heat and Power unit, heat pump, thermal storage), while **edges** define material, energy, and emission exchanges among them.
 This structure allows the model to compute life cycle inventories (LCI) and impacts dynamically, following the physical and logical connections of the analyzed system.

 The engine is composed of three interconnected sections: